JohannesStutz/blog/_pages/about.md

 Hi!
 My name is Johannes Stutz, I usually go with Hannes.
 I am learning and writing about how machines can learn.
 My interest in all things AI began with my fascination with Tesla's Autopilot software.
 Would it actually be possible for a car to drive itself in every situation?

-I wanted to learn more about the technology behind this and started taking online courses.
-I don't have a background in coding or computer science, so the learning curve can be a bit steep at times.
-Nevertheless, I'm enjoying the ride.
+I wanted to learn more about the technology behind this and have embarked on a journey into machine learning.
+Since I don't have a professional background in coding or computer science, I go with "learning by doing", an approach especially endorsed and offered by [fast.ai's](https://www.fast.ai/) great - and free - online courses.

 I work as a pilot for a large airline.
 I think digitalization and AI can help aviation become more sustainable and even safer.
 But from my experience with partially automated systems, I also know how important it is to keep the human in the loop.
 AI should not replace humans, it should support them!